novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-121.md

 The biggest challenge was the download speeds in each country.

-Fortunately, the U.S. was launching high-speed internet services, and Japan was showing interest through Son Jung-woo.
+Fortunately, the U.S. was launching high-speed internet services, and Japan was showing interest through Son Jung-yi.

 Although there hadn't been an official announcement in Japan yet, the next day Lee Hyun-woo heard the news through foreign media.